 - Generously sprinkle with salt.

-- Bake for 30 to 35 minutes.
+- Place back in the oven and bake for an additional 15 to 20 minutes.
 Finished potatoes should be soft with a bit of browning on the bottom.

 - Remove from oven and sprinkle your chopped fresh rosemary on top.
 Serve warm if possible (but I have served them cold and they were definitely enjoyed that way too).